Nissan Juke Review 2025: Price, specs & boot space

 Like all diddy little 1.0-litre turbocharged engines, the entry-level unit can be a lot thirstier than its official figures in the real world.
 That's because it needs working hard to build speed – drive carefully, though, and it should be relatively efficient.

 Go for the 1.0-litre engine, and your car will sit somewhere between groups 11 and 14 for insurance, depending on trim level and transmission.
 Select the hybrid model, and your grouping will be either group 14 or 15.
-No version will cost the earth to insure, then, considering that grouping run from 1 to 50, with group 1 cars being the cheapest to insure, and group 50 the most expensive.
+No version will cost the earth to insure, then, considering that groupings run from 1 to 50, with group 1 cars being the cheapest to insure, and group 50 the most expensive.

 How much should you be paying for a used Nissan Juke?

-Nissan Juke Review 2024: Front static
+Nissan Juke Review: Front static

 Ask the heycar experts: common questions